imitablerabbit/lwjgl-engine/README.md

 - Change the entitiy rotation from EulerAngles to Quarternions
 - Add support for VBO indexing
 - Move the models, textures and demos to the resources folder
+- Add multiple lights, and collect in shader

 ##Change Log:##
+- Changed rotation to matrix
+- Added a light to scene
+- Added a light class
 - Added SingletonException class and created Exceptions package
 - Changed Engine to singleton class
 - Fixed the camera aspect ratio